background image

 Membership is ownership

 What’s the difference?
 As a member, you not only get to use your credit union’s services, but you also get a say in how your credit union operates.
-Like all co-ops, credit unions are governed by a board of directors that are elected from the membership by the membership.
-One member equals one vote and everyone has an equal opportunity to participate in setting policies and making decisions.
+Like all co-ops, credit unions are governed by a board of directors that is elected from the membership, by the membership.
+One member equals one vote, and everyone has an equal opportunity to participate in setting policies and making decisions.
 You can shape your credit union’s future by getting involved.

 Member and Community-focused